law-dwg/LSQR-CUDA/README.md

 make run
 ```
 ### Inputs
-You will then be asked if you would like automatic test inputs generated for you and what sparsity you would like to have Matrix A set to.
-The range of auto-generated inputs is set in the start, end, and iteration variables of [main.cu](source/gpu/main.cu#107), but can be manually changed if desired.
-If you have your own inputs available, you will need to save them as files with .mat (dense and sparse matricies) and .vec (vectors) extensions in the [input](source/input/) directory.
-These must use a white space delimiter: " ", and have a number of values such that Ax=b can be satisfied.
+You will then be asked if you would like automatic test inputs generated for you and the desired degree sparsity of A. The range of auto-generated inputs is set in the ```start```, ```end```, and ```iteration``` variables of [main.cu](source/gpu/main.cu#107), but can be manually changed if desired.
+While the current setup will only build square matrices, the main.cu file can easily be modified to generate rectangular matrices.

+If you have your own inputs available, you will need to save them as files with .mat (dense and sparse matrices) and .vec (vectors) extensions in the [input](source/input/) directory.
+These must use a white space delimiter: " ", and each have an appropriate number of values such that Ax=b can be satisfied.

 Inputs should have the following notation:
 * ```#Arows_#Acols_A_#sparsity.mat```